jack-linaker/crow/README.md

 The most up-to-date documentation can be found in the folders corresponding to each version.
-There you will find instructions for setting CROW up for your project as well as instructions you can give to your clerical matchers on how to run CROW once it is set up.
+There you will find instructions for setting CROW up for your project as well as instructions you can give to your clerical reviewers on how to run CROW once it is set up.

 ## Version Differences